Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: General Pairs

 We proceed with the construction of the paths $\pp$.
 Every vertex $u_k$ of $G$ is represented by a path $P_k$ of length $1$ starting at vertex $\ell_k$.
 Each vertex $u_{i,k}$ of $G$ is represented by a path $P_{i,k}$ of length $3$ starting at $\ell_{i,k}$ and towards $r$.
 It remains to describe the representation of the vertices of $K$.
 Every vertex $u'$ of $K$ is adjacent to two vertices of $V(C) \setminus K$ in $C$.
 We represent $u'$ by a path between two leaves of $T$ (not all of them shown in the figure).
 These leaves are exactly the leaves that constitute endpoints of the paths corresponding to the two neighbors of $u'$.
 Specifically: \begin{itemize} \item{} A vertex $u'_{i,k}$ of $S_k$ that is between two vertices $u_{i,k}$ and $u_{j,k}$ of $S_k$ is represented by a path $P'_{i,k}$ between the two leaves $\ell_{i,k}$ and $\ell_{j,k}$. \item{} A vertex $u'_{j,k}$ of $S_k$ that is between two vertices $u_{j,k}$ and $u_k$ of $S_k$ is represented by a path $P'_{j,k}$ between the two leaves $\ell_{j,k}$ and $\ell_k$. \item{} A vertex $u'_k$ of $S_k$ that is between two vertices $u_k$ of $S_k$ and $u_{i,k+1}$ of $S_{k+1}$ is represented by a path $P'_k$ between the two leaves $\ell_k$ and $\ell_{i,k+1}$. \end{itemize}

 The vertices $u_{i,k}$ and $u_{j,k}$ are in the connected components $Q_i$ and $Q_j$ respectively, which in turn are adjacent in $H'$ (by the existence of $u'_{i,k} \in K$ between them).
 They are therefore assigned different colors, i.e. the leaves $\ell_{i,k}$ and $\ell_{j,k}$ are in different subtrees of $T$.
-Therefore $P'_{i,k}$ crosses $r$.
+Therefore, $P'_{i,k}$ crosses $r$.
 It can be verified that this holds for the other two cases too.
 We conclude that the vertices of $K$ are represented by paths that cross $r$.
 If $H'$ is $2$-colorable then they constitute an edge-clique, otherwise they constitute a claw-clique.
 We leave to the reader to verify that $\rep$ is a representation of $(G,C)$. \end{proof}

-\begin{theorem} $\prb$ is $\nph$. \end{theorem} \begin{proof} The decision version of the problem is $\nph$ even when $G$ is restricted to the family of $\vpt$ graphs.
-Indeed, by Theorem 2 of \cite{Golumbic1985151}, in this case the problem is equivalent to determine whether $(G,C)$ has a representation on a tree with maximum degree $3$.
-By Lemma \ref{lem:Degree3NPH} this problem is $\nph$. \end{proof}
+\begin{theorem} $\prb$ is $\nph$. \end{theorem} \begin{proof} We claim that the decision version of the problem is $\nph$ even when $G$ is restricted to the family of $\vpt$ graphs.
+If the instance is a ``YES" instance, then $G$ is both a $\vpt$ and an $\ept$ graph.
+In this case, by Theorem 2 of \cite{Golumbic1985151}, $(G,C)$ has a representation on a tree with maximum degree $3$.
+If the instance is a ``NO" instance then, clearly, $(G,C)$ does not have a representation on a tree with maximum degree $3$.
+By Lemma \ref{lem:Degree3NPH} it is $\nph$ to decide whether $(G,C)$ has a representation on a tree with maximum degree $3$. \end{proof}